tylerolson3/countries-api/README.md

 ## Optimizations
 - Break components down into smaller components that makes the code easier to read
 - Implemented the useContext hook for passing data between components instead of prop drilling
-- Added a loading spinner while we wait to display initial API data
+- Added a loading spinner while we waiting on initial API data to display

 ## Lessons Learned: